Vietwear/ansible-webinar/README.md

 The application shown in the demo can be found in the `manifest-sockshop` folder.

+### Load generation

+A simple load generation script can be found in the `load-generation` folder.

 ### Playbooks

 Playbooks used in the demo